Bulletin Page Content

 USA Education/Study Abroad

-Students wishing to use their financial aid program for study abroad opportunities should contact their financial aid advisor and the USA Office of International Education.
+Students wishing to use financial aid for study abroad opportunities should contact the Office of Financial Aid and the USA Office of International Education.
 Financial aid may be available based on student eligibility and certification of the program through the USA Office of International Education in collaboration with the USA Office of Financial Aid.